Do you plan your workouts?

 You know your schedule better than I do, so feel free to make the necessary changes.

-I planned this yoga class calendar on my own preferences.
+I planned this yoga class calendar according to my own preferences.
 When I'm very busy, I enjoy doing short yoga sessions several times throughout the day: one in the morning, in the afternoon, and sometimes before sleep.
 So, I've also included two days when you can try doing yoga in short chunks.

 If the yoga instructor in the video is standing on their head, it doesn't mean that you should.